molikaleak/html-Wing/README.md

-Wing HTML Website (HTML5 + CSS3)
+📱 Cellcard Website (HTML5 + CSS3)

-This project is a basic responsive website built using HTML5 and CSS3.
+This project is a responsive Cellcard-themed website built using HTML5 and CSS3.
-It includes a navigation bar, banner, menu section, mobile plans, add-on cards, store list, and footer.
+It recreates key sections of the Cellcard homepage, including navigation, hero banner, mobile plans, add-ons, store listing, and footer.

-What I Used
+🚀 What I Used

-HTML5 for page structure
+HTML5 — clean and semantic page structure

-CSS3 for layout and styling
+CSS3 — styling, layout, and animations

-Flexbox & Grid for responsive design
+Flexbox & Grid — responsive layout system

-Responsive media queries for mobile screens
+Media Queries — optimized for mobile, tablet, and desktop

-Reusable components (cards, buttons, layout blocks)
+Reusable components — cards, buttons, and layout blocks

-Features
+🎨 Features

-Clean navigation bar with logo
+✔️ Cellcard-style navigation bar

-Centered banner section
+✔️ Hero banner section with centered content

-Menu icons section
+✔️ Menu shortcuts section

-Mobile plan cards with pricing
+✔️ Mobile plan cards with pricing

-Add-on cards with images
+✔️ Add-On cards (with images)

-Store locations grid
+✔️ Store locations grid

-Fully responsive footer
+✔️ Fully responsive footer

-Modern UI with hover effects
+✔️ Smooth spacing, modern UI, and hover effects

-How to Run
+▶️ How to Run

+Simply open:

+index.html

-Just open index.html in any browser.
+in any browser.
+No installation or setup needed.